greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_AGGREGATE.html.md

 :   The name of an argument.
 Note that `ALTER AGGREGATE` does not actually pay any attention to argument names, since only the argument data types are needed to determine the aggregate function's identity.

 argtype
 :   An input data type on which the aggregate function operates.
-To reference a zero-argument aggregate function, write `*` in place of the list of input data types.
-To reference an ordered-set aggregate function, write `ORDER BY` between the direct and aggregated argument specifications.
+To reference a zero-argument aggregate function, write `*` in place of the list of argument specifications  To reference an ordered-set aggregate function, write `ORDER BY` between the direct and aggregated argument specifications.

 new\_name
 :   The new name of the aggregate function.